"We recognize that a highly qualified and well-trained staff is among the primary factors that contribute to a program of excellence."

 Sarah Tobias ~

-Green Room Teacher
+Green Room Lead Teacher (Boston Pre-K)

 Sarah grew up on the Upper West Side of Manhattan in NYC before attending Mount Holyoke College as a member of the class of 2017.
 She majored in Environmental Science and Anthropology before getting her Master's degree in early childhood education.
 She has worked in preschool and PreK classrooms since 2018 and is excited to continue this work at FJECC!
 One of her favorite parts of this age group is the intense curiosity and creativity as children find their place in the world around them, and she strives to create a classroom environment that nurtures this development.